haacked/haacked.com/_posts/2019/2019-07-29-query-filter-by-interface.markdown

 excerpt_image: https://user-images.githubusercontent.com/19977/61970776-55bc4a80-af92-11e9-9894-a772c6162adf.jpg
 ---

+__UPDATE: At the bottom is an update that works for EF Core 5.0.2 and above that doesn't rely on internal interfaces.__

 _This post describes how to apply an Entity Framework Core Global Query filter on all entity types that implement an interface using a strongly typed expression.
 And why you might want to do that in the first place._

 One way to implement a multi-tenant application is to use a discriminator column (aka a `tenant_id` column on every table).
 This is a risky proposition.
 Every query must remember to filter by the `tenant_id`.
 One missed query and you expose data from one tenant to another.
 That'll get you featured in the next [Troy Hunt](https://www.troyhunt.com/) security fail keynote.
 You don't want that.